 Tralee is hip and happening – said no one ever

-Yet I have been there 7 times.
+Yet I’ve visited the small town 7 times.
 Not because of its bustling atmosphere or its culture heritage, but because my relatives live there and I have to admit: it does have something!
 A shopping center, a cinema, a swimmingpool, Penneys and a handful of typical Irish pubs to be precise.
 What’s in it for you?
 Two of the most beautiful drives are only an half hour away, making it a perfect base to explore County Kerry.
 Besides it’s less touristy than nearby Killarney and Dingle.

 Ring of Kerry